 Option 1: Research Participation.
 Students can complete this course component by creating an account and participating in Departmentally approved research studies at http://ucalgary.sona-systems.com.
 Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
 Each study will be followed by an educational debriefing experience.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
-The last day to participate in research and allocate credits is Dec 6, 2013.
+The last day to participate in research and allocate credits is December 8th, 2015.

 Option 2: Article Evaluations.
 Students can complete this course component by reading and evaluating articles.
 Students earn 1% (1 credit) for each acceptable evaluation.
-Students can submit only one evaluation per due date (September 20, October 11, November 1, November 22, 2013).
-Please consult the Blackboard for this course for more information about this option.
+Students can submit only one evaluation per due date (Due Dates will be announced and posted shortly).
+Please consult D2L for more information about this option.

 Option 3: Combinations of Options 1 and 2.
 Students can complete this course component through any combination of Options 1 and 2 (e.g., 3% through Option 1 and 1% through Option 2, or vice versa).
-Given that each article evaluation counts for 1%, students who complete, for example, 2.5% through Option 1 would need to complete two evaluations to successfully complete all 4% of this course component.
+Given that each article evaluation counts for 1%, students who complete, for example, 2.5% through

+Option 1 would need to complete two evaluations to successfully complete all 4% of this course component.
 As mentioned under Option 2, students can only submit one article evaluation per due date.
 Thus, students who opt to combine Options 1 and 2 must plan ahead carefully.